 Last year, Privy merchants saw that their traffic doubled on average over Black Friday/Cyber Monday weekend.
 This means you have double the sample size for A/B testing.

-A/B testing is the best way to increase your conversion rate.
+Running A/B tests is the best way to increase your conversion rate.
 This could be as simple as the color of a button or background on your campaign or your call to action (CTA) language.

 For example, Zutano, a baby bootie brand, made some minor changes in size, darkened the background, changed some more colors, and removed the border on a campaign and saw a 25% increase in emails addresses captured.